KIKI007/KIKI007.github.io/_pages/opening.md

 ### Ph.D.
 Positions (2025 Spring/Fall)

 We are excited to announce two open Ph.D. positions starting in 2025 at the newly established Computational Assemblies Lab within the Division of Integrative Systems and Design (ISD) at HKUST.
-Our lab is dedicated to conduct interdisciplinary research aimed at addressing real-world design and fabrication challenges by combining artificial intelligence and robotics.
+Our lab is dedicated to conducting interdisciplinary research to address real-world design and fabrication challenges by combining artificial intelligence and robotics.

-This year, we are particularly interested in candidates with a strong interest in designing and fabricating of complex assemblies.
+This year, we are particularly interested in candidates with a strong interest in designing and fabricating complex assemblies.
 The project will focus on applying artificial intelligence to design assemblies that can be safely and efficiently constructed using a team of humans and mobile robots.
 Successful candidates are expected to lead an interdisciplinary team and implement their thesis work in real-world projects through collaboration with teammates from various fields.

 We welcome applicants with a background in: